Antonio Loquercio Teaches Robots Common Sense, Empathy and Other Forms of Intelligence

 When asked “why study robots?”
 Antonio Loquercio, Assistant Professor in Electrical and Systems Engineering, says that he himself is 10% robot.
-Diagnosed with diabetes when he was four years old, Loquercio has relied on a continuous blood glucose monitor to track his blood sugar levels and administer insulin throughout the day for most of his life.
+Diagnosed with diabetes when he was four years old, Loquercio has relied on a continuous blood glucose monitor and pump to track his blood sugar levels and administer insulin throughout the day for most of his life.
 This machine that senses its environment and responds accordingly fits into Loquercio’s definition of a robot, a definition that he has been applying to his own research questions for the last six years.
 And while Loquercio wants to help design and build robots that can be used to solve real-world problems, such as removing barriers for people with chronic diseases, safely doing household chores and assisting in surgeries, he resonates even more with the potential robots have in answering fundamental questions on decision making and what it means to be intelligent.

 Loquercio’s passion for robotics stems from his childhood curiosity and lifelong love of nature.
 Spending afternoons outdoors in Capranica, a small town outside of Rome, Italy, the young scientist would watch ants marching in line, birds building intricate nests and schooling fish moving as one.